lucchesi-sec/powershell-automation/docfx_project/api/PSAdminCore/New-AdminReport.md

 Creates standardized administrative reports in various formats (HTML, CSV, JSON).

 ## Description
 This function is a versatile reporting engine for creating standardized administrative reports from any PowerShell object data.
-In an enterprise context, this is essential for compliance, auditing, and operational visibility.
+In a production context, this is essential for compliance, auditing, and operational visibility.

 It supports multiple output formats to serve different needs:
 - HTML: For human-readable reports suitable for management.